SnapshotSafari/standard-merge/README.md

 ##  /!\ this is a work in progress /!\

+**While the main functions are working, all outputs have not been thouroughly ckecked out (in particular for the camera IDs).**

 ## Purpose

 Snapshot Safari data comes in different standards, following the method that was used to classify pictures (Zooniverse, TrapTagger or Digikam).
 The codes in this folder allow to standardize all data sources to a unique file format.